glorialulu/TSNet/docs/transient.rst

 Pressure-driven Demand
 ----------------------

-During the transient simulation in WMOC, the demands are treated as pressure- dependent discharge, thus indicating that the actual demands are not equivalent to the demands defined in the .inp file.
+During the transient simulation in tsnet, the demands are treated as pressure- dependent discharge, thus indicating that the actual demands are not equivalent to the demands defined in the .inp file.